Ask Phyllis is a blog series of frequently asked real estate questions. Have a question about real estate? Email us here

 Curious about the pros and cons of waiving an appraisal contingency?

 We have been looking at homes for over a year and prices are only going up.
 We have written four offers on homes only to get beat out (once was even by a cash buyer).
 On the most recent offer, the seller’s Realtor® countered us to waive the appraisal contingency.
 Our offered price was higher than everyone else’s but it was contingent on the home appraising.
 Our offer was not selected.
 Now I am thinking that next time we should just write the offer without the appraisal contingency – we have 25% down payment.
-What are the pros and cons of waiving this appraisal contingency?
+What are the pros and cons of waiving an appraisal contingency?
 Jenny

 I am sorry that you are still writing offers.
 What is an appraisal contingency?
 Lenders base their loan amount on a percentage of the appraised value or purchase price, whichever is less.
 It’s an extremely strong seller’s market.
 There are many components of a strong offer other than price.
 When the price offered is contingent upon the home appraising – the buyer has an “out”.
 Most buyers write an offer with an appraisal contingency; meaning that if the home does not appraise for the full amount, the buyer can cancel escrow and have their deposit returned.